abeasock/tutorials_open_source/pyspark/README.md

-# PySpark
+# PySpark (v1.6)
-This repo contains various Zeppelin notebooks that serve as PySpark tutorials.
+This repo contains a PySpark tutorial created in a Zeppelin Notebook.
 Let me know if you have any questions or feedback regarding any of the code.

 To view this code: